wazo-platform/wazo-doc/source/administration/security.rst

 failed to gain access to the server.
 There are 3 jails that a configured.

-asterisk-xivo
+asterisk-wazo
 -------------

-The ``asterisk-xivo`` jail watches the Asterisk log file for failed registration attempts.
+The ``asterisk-wazo`` jail watches the Asterisk log file for failed registration attempts.

 This jail protects against brute force attacks attempting to guess SIP accounts usernames and password.